JohnLacerdaOliveira/VFXRates/README.md

   CRUD operations for FX rates via endpoints such as GET, POST, PUT, and DELETE.

 - **External API Integration:**
-  Automatically retrieves FX rates from the [Alpha Vantage](https://www.alphavantage.co/) API when a rate is not found in the local database.
+  Automatically retrieves FX rates from the [Alpha Vantage](https://www.alphavantage.co/) API and stores them locally when a rate is not found in the local database.

 - **Entity Framework Core:**
   Uses EF Core with SQL Server (or In-Memory for integration tests) for data persistence and migration management.